 - A button to begin voice interactions

-- A voice command to transition to using gaze + dwell
+- A voice command to transition to, using head-gaze and dwell

 Add a dash of drama